- Blog

 Year 1 ROI = ((Monthly savings + Additional revenue) × 12 - Initial investment) / Initial investment × 100

-- Estimated year 1 ROI: approximately 80% (assuming only savings, no additional revenue)
+- Year 1 ROI: 80% (assuming only savings, no additional revenue)

-Values are referential and may vary according to company, industry, and context.
+Figures vary by company, industry, and context.
 ROI is an estimation tool, not a guarantee.

 Business decision checklist